MarkGardnerUSyd/packaging_demo/html/_sources/set_up_environment.md.txt

 pip install -r dev_requirements.txt
 ```

-I recomend you start this tutorial with a clean (empty) virtual environment but this is not technically required, as long as the required packages exist in your environme.
+I recommend you start this tutorial with a clean (empty) virtual environment but this is not technically required, as long as the required packages exist in your environment.

 ## Linux terminal commands